 Now, these essays have all appeared in one place or another on the internet, though the first three were originally done as blog-posts, and thus have been formalized and tidied up a bit for their appearance in the OC I. ("The Shape of Things" appears as a back-matter add-in to the 20th Anniversary edition of OUTLANDER.)

-The new TV section has several pieces, describing the book-to-screen process (how we got from an option to a TV show), the adaptation process in theory and in practice, the actors and what they do, and an account of "My Brief Career as a TV Actor."
+The new TV section has several pieces, describing the book-to-screen process (how we got from an option to the Starz Outlander TV show), the adaptation process in theory and in practice, the actors and what they do, and an account of "My Brief Career as a TV Actor."
 Also added is a section (including photos) from the show, kindly supplied by Sony.

-The revised and updated version of THE OUTLANDISH COMPANION still serves as a reader’s guide to the first four major OUTLANDER novels:
+The revised and updated version of THE OUTLANDISH COMPANION, VOLUME ONE, still serves as a reader’s guide to the first four major OUTLANDER novels:

 Number-one New York Times bestselling author Diana Gabaldon has captivated millions of readers with her critically acclaimed OUTLANDER novels, the inspiration for the STARZ original cable series.
 From the moment Claire Randall stepped through a standing stone circle and was thrown back in time to the year 1743—and into a world that threatens life, limb, loyalty, heart, soul, and everything else Claire has—readers have been hungry to know everything about this world and its inhabitants, particularly a Scottish soldier named Jamie Fraser.